Bureau Junction, Illinois: History

 The village is named for Michel or Pierre Bureau.
 Their original surname was probably Belleau, but local aboriginals may have had difficulty pronouncing the "l" sound.
 One or both of the brothers ran a trading post near where Big Bureau Creek empties into the Illinois River from 1776 until 1780 or 1790.
 A man named Buero, of mixed French and Native American descent, and possibly a descendant of one of the earlier Bureau brothers, was operating in this area as a fur trader in 1821.

 In 1874 Bureau Junction had a sizeable railroad operation as the halfway point on the railroad between Chicago and Rock Island.
 The former Rock Island depot still exists today, albeit abandoned.

 Geography

-According to the 2021 census gazetteer files, Bureau Junction has a total area of 1.51 sqmi, of which 1.45 sqmi (or 95.51%) is land and 0.07 sqmi (or 4.49%) is water.
+According to the 2021 census gazetteer files, Bureau Junction has a total area of 1.51 sqmi, of which 1.45 sqmi (or 95.51%) is land and 0.07 sqmi (or 4.49%) is water, mostly from Lake Rawson.